TimnaKleinmanCitriLab/Citri-Lab-Correlation/README.md

 **NOTICE**: In order to use the mouse list, you need to load the list, and then use the mouseList.loadMice() function to load the mice themselves and not just their paths.

-The relevant functions are under "Plot" title (see elaboration in each section separately)
+The relevant functions are under the "Plot" title (see elaboration in each section separately)

 ### Saving the Data
 When parsed by me, passive has the following categories -